Army Case Study HOOAH4HEALTH.com

 - U.S. Army H4HChallenge.com, a correspondence course that provides successful participants with retirement credit.
 The H4H Challenge is being planned for DOD-wide implementation.

-- U.S. Army Annual Health Certification Questionnaire (an access restricted site).
+- U.S. Army Annual Health Certification Questionnaire.
 The AHCQ survey, database storage, and reporting system will allow military personnel to participate in regularly scheduled health risk assessments on-line.
 Health certification information is stored and managed in a secure database and accessible on a tiered, need-to-know basis meeting both Government security and HIPAA privacy security requirements.
 CVNI professionals provided project and strategic planning in addition to front- and back-end development and implementation.

 - U.S. Army H4H Nutrition & Fitness Diary System, which makes use of USDA nutrition databases to analyze the nutritional content of users' daily food intake as well as the amount of calories expended due to exercise.